 Just a few weeks ago, the Business Roundtable of top CEOs in the country, issued a signed statement that companies should focus on all stakeholders, including a corporation’s duties to customers, their communities, their suppliers, and their employees.
 The agreement, signed by 200 top CEOs, agreed that maximizing profits in all situations can no longer be the singular goal of corporations.

-As part of our commitment, Gensler will participate in the special climate summit this month in New York organized UN Secretary-General Antonio Guterres, who has called on all leaders to partake in the talks and present “concrete, realistic plans to enhance their nationally determined contributions by 2020, in line with reducing greenhouse gas emissions by 45 percent over the next decade.”
+As part of our commitment, Gensler will participate in the special & nbsp; climate summit this month in New York organized UN Secretary-General Antonio Guterres, who has called on all leaders to partake in the talks and present “concrete, realistic plans to enhance their nationally determined contributions by 2020, in line with reducing greenhouse gas emissions by 45 percent over the next decade.”
 There, as participants in these talks, we will publicly introduce Gensler’s new challenge for the design industry.